-To enroll in LACC courses as a high school student (concurrent/dual enrollment), you will need to reach out to your school counselor, apply to LACC, and complete a K12 supplemental application.
-Visit our website at lacitycollege.edu/Resources/Dual-Enrollment/Department-Home to see the steps you need to follow.
+To enroll in LACC courses as a high school student (concurrent/ dual enrollment), you will need to reach out to your school counselor, apply to LACC, and complete a K-12 supplemental application.
+Visit the Dual Enrollment Program website at lacitycollege. edu/Resources/Dual-Enrollment/Department-Home to see the steps you need to follow.